tier4/caret_doc/docs/visualization/path/response_time.md

     However, both will be referred to as "response time" for simplicity in this document.
 <prettier-ignore-end>

-As a visualisation of the graph, four different cases can be specified in the `case` argument.
+As a visualization of the graph, four different cases can be specified in the `case` argument.
 Default value is 'all'; 'all', 'best', 'worst', and 'worst-with-external-latency'.

 - `all` case
   - CARET displays the elapsed time from all input times in the same cycle.